 - Maple syrup

-During my many test runs, I found it was a pretty forgiving & versatile recipe.
+This is a forgiving & versatile recipe.
 (So don't worry if you don't have one of the ingredients on hand.)
-For my personal preference, I really enjoy the all the "extra" flavors of miso, tahini, onion, and maple syrup.
+For my personal preference, I really enjoy the all the additional flavors of miso, tahini, onion, and maple syrup.

 This dressing typically has sesame oil, but I opted for creamy tahini instead.
 (Which is a paste/sauce made from ground sesame seeds.)